 The drugs most commonly used to relieve the symptoms of allergies are antihistamines.
 Antihistamines block the effects of histamine (which triggers symptoms) rather than stop its production.
 Taking antihistamines partially relieves the runny nose, watery eyes, and itching and reduces the swelling due to hives or mild angioedema.
 But antihistamines do not ease breathing when airways are constricted.
-Some antihistamines are also mast cell stabilizers (Allergic Reactions and Other Hypersensitivity Disorders: Mast cell stabilizers).
+Some antihistamines are also mast cell stabilizers (see Mast cell stabilizers).

 Antihistamines are available as tablets, capsules, or liquid solutions to be taken by mouth or as nasal sprays, eye drops, or lotions or creams.
 Which is used depends on the type of allergic reaction.
 Some antihistamines are available without a prescription (over-the-counter), and some require a prescription.
 Some that used to require a prescription are now available over the counter (OTC).

 Diphenhydramine is available OTC as a lotion, cream, gel, or spray that can be applied to the skin to relieve itching, but it should not be used.
 Its effectiveness is unproved, and it can cause allergic reactions (such as a rash).
 Also, it can cause extreme drowsiness in children who are also taking an antihistamine by mouth.